Vice Provost for Undergraduate Education

 BioMeade Klingensmith is a Lecturer for Civic, Liberal, and Global Education (COLLEGE).
 He received his BA in History from Oberlin College in 2012, was a Fulbright Postgraduate Scholar at the University of Kent from 2013-14, and completed his PhD in History at Stanford in 2022.

-In his teaching, Meade is interested in the broader dynamics of empire and resistance throughout history and around the world.
+In his teaching, Meade is interested in the broader dynamics of empire throughout history and around the world.
 At Stanford he has taught on British and Middle East history and has designed courses on empire and resistance in the modern Middle East.
 In addition to his teaching at Stanford, Meade is committed to public, community, and high school education, having volunteered in multiple capacities at Sequoia High School in Redwood City and worked for Stanford Online High School.
 He is also a multi-instrumentalist musician who loves to incorporate music and music history in the classroom.

 • Alison Grace Laurence